rochars/wavefile/README.md

 ## Notice
 My country, Brazil, is under a fascist government that is hunting and killing its opponents.
-I've been threatened too. #EleNão
+I've been threatened too.

 Create, read and write wav files according to the specs.